ericsonga/APCSAReview/_sources/HiddenFiles/topic-6-6-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Finish the code to print each element in the array that is even using an enhanced for each loop.
+        Write an enhanced for each loop to traverse the array and print out an element if it is even.
         ~~~~
         public class Test1
         {